pingcap/docs/br/use-br-command-line-tool.md

 > **Note:**
 >
-> To complete one restoration，tikv and BR usually require the minimum privileges `s3:ListBucket` and `s3:GetObject`.
+> To complete one restoration, tikv and BR usually require the minimum privileges `s3:ListBucket` and `s3:GetObject`.

 Pass `SecretKey` and `AccessKey` of the account that has privilege to access the S3 backend to the BR node.
 Here `SecretKey` and `AccessKey` are passed as environment variables.
 Then pass the privilege to the TiKV node through BR.